BacholarSoftwareDevelopment/DBD/Assignment2/README.md

 - Flexible
   - Shemaless:
      - You don't have to design a schema beforehand; therefore you don't have to be 100% sure what you want to store beforehand.
-     - And sin ce you don't have to adhere to a special schema, you can at any moment change or fill in data.
+     - And since you don't have to adhere to a special schema, you can at any moment change or fill in data.
 - Distributed
 - Fault tolerant
   - 100% uptime through replication